 Lane Change Assist

-Tap the lever up or down once, without moving beyond the detent, and the turn signal (right or left) will flash three times then automatically turn off.
+Tap the lever up or down once, without moving beyond the detent, and the turn signal (right or left) will flash three times.
+Then, the turn signal (right or left) will automatically turn off.

 Follow Me Home/Headlight Delay